Hip-Hop & the Creative Influence of a Postmodern Spirituality

-From multiple segments and walks of life I heard rumblings, acclaim, and awe about the new album.
-I rarely purchase hip-hop anymore, but if or when I do, it is more of an intellectual project and temperature check of the global ether emitted through American and international pop-culture.
+From multiple segments and walks of life, I heard rumblings, acclaim, and awe about the new album.
+I rarely purchase hip-hop anymore, but if or when I do, it is more of an intellectual project and temperature check of the global ether emitted by American and international pop-culture.
 Our world is changing.
 Trends are changing.
 Mores and folkways are changing.
 People are changing.
 A subtle and overt shift is sweeping through the winds of humanity.
 I have been in deep contemplation about shifts and transformations, and the new Kendrick Lamar album brought me to a crystalized zenith of reflection and inquiry.

 For a solid portion of my twenties, I lived in the studio making hip-hop records under Self Only Music, with my cousins and spiritual brothers (Wesley Williams and Jason Heard), producing the tracks.
 When the penetrating creation of hip-hop music has been savored and experienced in the studio from start to finish, you listen with a different anticipatory ear.
 It is beyond the simplicity of copping an album to add to your collection for mere enjoyment and pleasure.
 Under this notion, listening to a new album or your own newly recorded song, the night you leave the studio, is rooted in a journey of critical listening transcendence.
 Music, rhythm, vibration, bass, is the creation of God and designed to transfix, mesmerize, push, and inspire the soul and spirit.
 Not only is the Kendrick Lamar flow melodic, when you couple it with the hypnotic keyboard harmonies and bass, it can send listeners into a realm of escapism.
 It is rhythmic wizardry – loaded with creative instinctive genius.

-Upon purchasing the new Kendrick Lamar album, I listened a few times my car.
+Upon purchasing the new Kendrick Lamar album, I listened a few times in my car.
 My car has a factory sound system, nothing special.
 I was not listening just for lyrical content, but for the nuance of every break and entrance of lyrical flow on the offbeat.
-Like a magnet my goal was to track the innovative usage of the bass drum, kick-drum, hi- hat, snare, keyboard, samples, and every tricky-slick melodic tune and hook introduced.
+Like a magnet, my goal was to track the innovative usage of the bass drum, kick-drum, hi-hat, snare, keyboard, samples, and every tricky-slick melodic tune and hook introduced.
 True hip-hop heads and musical artists know you can only capture so much of the musical magic from your car or home sound system.
 When time is truly ripe to dive into an album or song for all of its psychedelic hidden offerings, it requires a quality headset, a dark undisturbed room, and shut eyes.
 It is at this moment the true artwork and studio brilliance, with every movement of the board and mix of sound(s), is captured, processed, and treasured.
 This deeper phase of musical engagement is holistically reserved for the esoteric elect.

-Again, I had already listened to every track in my car, but it was now time to be immersed into the music meditatively.
+Again, I had already listened to every track in my car, but it was now time to be immersed in the music meditatively.
 Upon arriving home after a Wednesday evening counseling session and Bible study, like a dope fiend, I rifled my house for my son’s phat Sony Gold Play Station headphones and a device to play my CD.
 It was not until I listened in the dark with thumpin headphones that the spark arose to write.
 Days later I listened with Beats and heard even more musical layers and depth.
 Hip-Hop through quality headphones allows you to hear, decipher, negotiate, process, and discover studio frequencies and surround sound gymnastics that are missed on traditional sound systems.
-DAMN. is American, complex, Compton, contradictory, forward, gangsta, Hip-Hop, hood, intellectual, melodic, metaphoric, meta-physical, misogynistic, raunchy, raw, spiritually complicated, violent, and vulgar; all with an awkward search, acknowledgment, and attempted reverence for God.
+DAMN. is American, complex, Compton, contradictory, forward, gangsta, Hip-Hop, hood, intellectual, melodic, metaphoric, metaphysical, misogynistic, raunchy, raw, spiritually complicated, violent, and vulgar; all with an awkward search, acknowledgment, and attempted reverence for God.
 The new album is not a catalog of songs, (for me) it boats as a codex of 14 seamlessly narrated short films.
 Almost every track contains a vibrant synergistic flow that stylistically and rhythmically traverses with every verse or story.
 It is the essence of cinematic song.
 As an artistic participant, I have been out of the game for a while, but this is the first album I have investigated that has songs-within-songs, beats- within-beats, and flow-within-flow.

-Of course my children think I am old, so when they saw the Kendrick Lamar album on the front seat of my car, my son said I was trying to be cool.
+Of course, my children think I am old, so when they saw the Kendrick Lamar album on the front seat of my car, my son said I was trying to be cool.
 I do not condone or personally listen to explicit lyrics, so I was waiting for my children to question my album selection.
 I was anticipating their critique and the placing of my spirituality on musical trial.
 They are hip-hop fans as well, but they did not think their father was relevant enough to have such an album.
 Nevertheless, I informed them that my listening absorption of DAMN. was an intellectual assignment in postmodern fluidity and trajectories.
 While driving them to school I played the song BLOOD, the only cut I knew did not have profanity, and the look on my son’s face after the gun blast was priceless.
 I am sure that was the exact reaction Kendrick Lamar desired.
 I had to listen to Blood thrice before I caught and made a theological connection.
 DUCKWORTH ending the way BLOOD begins is masterful musical and lyrical symmetry.

 So why did DAMN. bring me to crystallization and out of my writing vault?
 In short, it was the embedded contradiction and reckless cultural and theological privilege that perfectly encapsulates, fosters, and influences a postmodern worldview and ethic.
 This is a complex reality inside and outside the ekklesia of the Christ.
 If hip-hop was not uninhibited and cerebrally dangerous, it would not have its current global and cultural infiltration.
 Our world is reckless, risky, and postmodern; thus hip-hop serves as an authentic, potent, seductive, and majestic mirror.